Does your horse drift away from the Jug or other obstacles on the approach?

 The reason I started with having you watch a focal point ahead of you is because the drift can also happen if you are focusing on the Jug on your approach.
 This shifts your weight to the opposite side and encourages your horse to follow it and drift away.

-Watch for the next part in a couple of days for more on helping your horse be comfortable and build confidence with this obstacle.
-That will help you with any straight lines you need to ride past problem areas.
+Read Intentional Drift: Help For Horses That Avoid! for another exercise to help your horse be comfortable and build confidence with this obstacle.
+The exercise coming up will help you with any straight lines you need to ride past problem areas.